-- Government Emergency Ordinance 111/2010 on maternity leave and allowance for childcare - Law 76/2002 regarding the unemployment insurance system - Government Emergency Ordinance no. 158/2005 on holidays and social health insurance allowances - Law 360/2023 regarding the public pension system
+- Government Emergency Ordinance (GEO) no. 111/2010 on maternity leave and allowance for childcare; - Law no. 76/2002 regarding the unemployment insurance system; - GEO no. 158/2005 on holidays and social health insurance allowances; - Law no. 360/2023 regarding the public pension system.

 Additionally, the Rompetrol companies cover sickness, accidents, disabilities by private life and health insurances.
 Also, Rompetrol, as per the CLAs, pays to the employees a bonus for the maternity leave meant to cover the difference between the amount paid by the state and employees' monthly gross salary, as well as a retirement bonus.
 Rompetrol offers social protection benefits for its employees safeguarding against income loss during events such as sickness, unemployment, employment injuries and acquired disabilities, parental leave, retirement or any other similar situations.
 The company offers the following social benefits for its employees:

-- Health, life, sickness and disability insurance - Medical subscriptions - Humanitarian aid for significant damage following calamities - Assistance and allowances during and after pregnancy - Allowances/ vouchers for rest and relaxation - Benefits related to major life events (marriage, birth, illness, death)
+- Health, life, sickness and disability insurance; - Medical subscriptions; - Humanitarian aid for significant damage following calamities; - Assistance and allowances during and after pregnancy; - Allowances/ vouchers for rest and relaxation; - Benefits related to major life events (marriage, birth, illness, death).

-6.3.4 Remuneration metrics (pay gap and total remuneration)
+Remuneration metrics (pay gap and total remuneration)